About Artemest

 How did you first become involved in the world of design?
 Tell us your story.

-I met MAWD’s Co-Founder James White back when we were both students.
+James White: I met Elliot back when we were both students.
 While our friendship lasted over twenty years, we co-founded MAWD in 2010.
-Since then, our studio has expanded across nine time zones, with offices in New York, Los Angeles, and London.
+Since then, our studio has expanded across eleven time zones, with offices in New York, Los Angeles, Dubai and London.

 How would you describe your personal style and what’s the personal signature that makes your projects unique?

-Having lived in both Europe and America, I would describe my personal style as global, materially-driven, and boundary-pushing.
+Elliot March: Having lived in both Europe and America, I would describe my personal style as global, materially-driven, and boundary-pushing.
+Living in California for the past several years, my work has become deeply influenced by both wellness and sustainability.

 Are there any specific trends that you’re currently blending in your practice?